Developing a Healthcare Data Strategy

 “You must make sure you are in compliance with HIPAA and any other security regulations,” Nguyen said.
 “Data security breaches occur most frequently during these processes.
 It is critical to make sure your employees fully understand what data security means, and your processes match up with what it means.”

 Now that you have secure access to raw data organized in a single source of truth, you can begin to use that data to help you make better decisions as an organization.

-When it comes to data analytics, Stein recommends examining all business practices top to bottom to discover where simple, impactful improvement can be made.
+When it comes to data analytics, Nguyen recommends examining all business practices top to bottom to discover where simple, impactful improvement can be made.

 “You need to determine which data sources are connected to the decisions you are making as an organization with data mapping,” Nguyen said “Not only major strategic decisions, but also smaller, daily, tactical decisions.
 Examining these decisions will allow you to determine whether or not they can be automated to save time and money.”